slawomirbiernacki/seldon-mlops-task/README.md

 ### Assumptions and general thoughts

+* I made a number of arbitrary decisions, explained below.
+Given I don't have that much experience with used interfaces some of them might not be optimal.
+Would be great to hear feedback on that!
 * I used `clientset` from seldon-core operator module to interact with the cluster.
   It's a quite heavy dependency so given we don't do much seldon domain specific operations a generic dynamic client could have been used instead.
 I did not optimize for binary size.